 The main hours and minutes display is done in two solid metal parts and, decorated with applied Roman numerals, is perfectly legible, although the leaf-shaped hands would look even better if they were not skeletonized, but simply covered with some Superluminova.

-As usual for the brand, the result is a finely crafted, well-balanced and, let me admit that, highly desirable watch that can prove a huge success, if Audemars Piguet will manage to find the point of intersection of the supply and demand curves.
+As usual for the brand, the result is a finely crafted, well-balanced and, let me admit that, highly desirable device that can prove a huge success, if Audemars Piguet will manage to find the point of intersection of the supply and demand curves.

 Photos: Audemars Piguet